Tyler Krieger

-Tyler Bram Krieger (born January 16, 1994) is an American former professional switch-hitting baseball second baseman and outfielder.
+Tyler Bram Krieger (born January 16, 1994) is an American former professional baseball second baseman and outfielder.

 Krieger was an ESPN all-state selection in Georgia in high school.
 He then attended Clemson University, where he was 5th in the Atlantic Coast Conference in batting as a sophomore.
 He was drafted by the Cleveland Indians in the 4th round of the 2015 MLB Draft.
-In 2016 with the Class A Lake County Captains he was a mid-season Midwest League All Star, and that season he was also an MILB.com Cleveland Organization All Star.
+In 2016 with the Single-A Lake County Captains he was a mid-season Midwest League All Star, and that season he was also an MILB.com Cleveland Organization All Star.
 In January 2017, MLB.com ranked him as the 10th-best minor league second baseman.
 Krieger was the starting second baseman for Team Israel at the 2017 World Baseball Classic in March 2017.

 Early life

 Krieger was born in Laguna Hills, California, and is Jewish on his father's side, as his father and his paternal grandparents are Jewish.
 His father, Bram, played baseball at Ithaca College.

 Krieger attended Northview High School in Johns Creek, Georgia, where he was an ESPN all-state selection, and was drafted by the Seattle Mariners in the 35th round of the 2012 Major League Baseball Draft.
 He did not sign with the Mariners, and instead went to college.